umfranzw/rocThrust/README.md

 HIPSTDPAR is currently packaged along rocThrust.
 The `hipstdpar` package is set up as a virtual package provided by `rocthrust`, so the latter needs to be installed entirely for getting HIPSTDPAR's headers.
 Conversely, installing the `rocthrust` package will also include HIPSTDPAR's headers in the system.

 ### Tests
-rocThrust also includes some tests for checking the correct building of HIPSTDPAR implementations.
-These are located under the [tests/hipstdpar](/test/hipstdpar/) folder.
-When configuring the project with the `BUILD_TEST` option on, these tests will not be enabled by default.
-To enable them, please set `BUILD_HIPSTDPAR_TEST=ON`.
-Additionally, one can configure **only** HIPSTDPAR's tests by disabling `BUILD_TEST` and enabling `BUILD_HIPSTDPAR_TEST`.
+rocThrust also includes tests to check the correct building of HIPSTDPAR implementations.
+They are located in the [tests/hipstdpar](/test/hipstdpar/) folder.
+When configuring the project with the `BUILD_TEST` option, these tests will not be enabled by default.
+To enable them, set `BUILD_HIPSTDPAR_TEST=ON`.
+Additionally, you can configure only HIPSTDPAR's tests by disabling `BUILD_TEST` and enabling `BUILD_HIPSTDPAR_TEST`.
 In general, the following steps can be followed for building and running the tests:

 ```sh
 git clone https://github.com/ROCm/rocThrust